-Credit: 3; Lecture: 3; Lab: 0 Semesters Offered: Fall, Spring This is a course which covers methods of solving ordinary differential equations.
+Credits, Lecture hours, Lab hours: (3:3:0) Description: This is a course which covers methods of solving ordinary differential equations.
 The class is designed to meet the needs of math, engineering, and certain science majors.
 Included in the class are techniques for finding solutions to linear and nonlinear first-order differential equations as well as higher-order linear equations with constant and variable coefficients.
 Laplace transforms, power series solutions, numerical methods along with systems of linear first-order differential equations are also addressed.
 Some mathematical modeling of differential equations is included.

-Prerequisite: Math 2210 (can be taken concurrently)
+Prerequisites: Math 2210 (can be taken concurrently)

-MATH 2906 In-depth Investigations in Mathematics
+MATH 2906 In-depth Investigations in Mathematics Semester(s) Taught: TBA

-This course is designed to give students an in-depth learning experience in a mathematics related topic.
+Description: This course is designed to give students an in-depth learning experience in a mathematics related topic.
 It may include reading assignments, computation (by hand and/or with a calculator/computer), meetings, group discussions, group work, and excursions to pertinent sites.

-Prerequisite: May vary with topic.
+Prerequisites: May vary with topic.
 Instructor

-MATH 3040 Statistics for Scientists and Engineers
+MATH 3040 Statistics for Scientists and Engineers Semester(s) Taught: Fall

-This is a first course in statistics for STEM majors.
+Credits, Lecture hours, Lab hours: (3:3:0) Description: This is a first course in statistics for STEM majors.
 Topics will include probability, discrete and continuous distributions, descriptive statistics, and statistical inference (confidence intervals and hypothesis testing, including linear regression and one-way ANOVA).
 Proficiency with integral calculus is required.
+Prerequisites: MATH 1210